mets/METS-board/web documents/metsoverview.md

 this METS record, the person responsible for creating the record and an archivist responsible for the original material.
 Both the `ROLE` and `TYPE` attributes on the `<agent>` element best employ controlled vocabularies.

-==TODO: external link to suggested values==
+>TODO: external link to suggested values

-## <span id="mdSec">Metadata</span>
+## <span id="mdSec">Metadata Section</span>

+The metadata section of a METS document contains all metadata pertaining to the digital object, its components and any original source material from which the digital object is derived.
-The metadata section of a METS document consists of one or more `<metadata>` elements.
-Each `<metadata>` element may contain a pointer to external metadata (an `<mdRef>` element), internally embedded metadata (within an `<mdWrap>` element), or both.
+The `<mdSec>` element consists of one or more `<md>` elements.
+Each `<md>` element may contain a pointer to external metadata (an `<mdRef>` element), internally embedded metadata (within an `<mdWrap>` element), or both.
+The optional `<mdGrp>` element allows grouping related kinds of metadata.
 Metadata may pertain to the object described in the METS document as a whole, the original source material used to create the object, or the individual files comprising the object.

-There are five main forms of metadata provided for in a METS document:
+There are five main types of metadata provided for in a METS document:
 1. Descriptive metadata about the digital object, such as MARC, MODS, EAD, Dublin Core, etc;
-2. Technical Metadata (information regarding files' creation, format, and use characteristics), 3.
-Intellectual Property Rights Metadata (copyright and license information), 4.
-Source Metadata (descriptive and administrative metadata regarding the analog source from which a digital object derives), and
+2. Technical Metadata (information regarding files' creation, format, and use characteristics);
+3. Intellectual Property Rights Metadata (copyright and license information);
+4. Source Metadata (descriptive and administrative metadata regarding the analog source from which a digital object derives), and
 5. Digital Provenance Metadata (information regarding source/destination relationships between files, including master/derivative relationships between files and information regarding migrations/transformations employed on files between original digitization of an artifact and its current incarnation as a digital object).

-Each of these five different types of metadata has a distinct `USE` attribute in the `<metadata>` element: `DESCRIPTIVE`, `TECHNICAL`, `RIGHTS`, `SOURCE`, or `DIGIPROV`.  `<metadata>` elements may occur as many times as needed in any METS document with any combination of `USE` attributes.
+Each of these five different types of metadata has a distinct `USE` attribute in the `<md>` element: `DESCRIPTIVE`, `TECHNICAL`, `RIGHTS`, `SOURCE`, or `DIGIPROV`.  `<md>` elements may occur as many times as needed in any METS document with any combination of `USE` attributes.

 **External Metadata (mdRef):** an `mdRef` element provides a